Apisai Koroisau: 2023

 In round 15 of the 2023 NRL season, Koroisau suffered a broken jaw in the clubs loss against the Gold Coast and was ruled out for an indefinite period.

 In round 25, Koroisau kicked a goal from the side line with less than three minutes remaining to win the game for the Wests Tigers 24-23.
 The victory broke a ten-game losing streak for the club and also ensured they avoided the wooden spoon for another week.

-Koroisau played a total of 21 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.
+Koroisau played a total of 21 games for the Wests Tigers in the 2023 NRL season as the club finished with the wooden spoon for a second straight year.

 2024

 Koroisau played 22 games for the Wests Tigers in the 2024 NRL season as the club finished with the wooden spoon for a third straight year.

+"Api's always facing one way, [then goes] down the other.
+Just his little subtle movements where he'll be facing right, pick up a ball, have a little show, just have a little look out there, just move his hips a little bit, then come back the other way."